Therapeutic Work with Children and Young People

-Assessment focuses on evaluating practice through direct observations of work and written coursework with an emphasis on work-based learning.
-As well as tutor-assessed work, you will develop your reflective skills through self and manager assessed practice.
-You will also enhance team working and presentation skills on individual and group presentations.
+We'll evaluate your practice through direct observations of work and written coursework including work-based learning.
+As well as tutor-assessed work, you'll develop your reflective skills through self and manager-assessed practice.
+You'll also develop team working and presentation skills on individual and group presentations.

-You will have access to excellent study and support facilities at the Mulberry Bush Organisation as well as UWE Bristol.
-This will enable the following.
+Access excellent study and support facilities at both the Mulberry Bush Organisation and UWE Bristol.

 Careers / Further study

-On successful completion of the course, you will be equipped to advance your career or to progress onto a related honours degree at UWE Bristol.
+At the end of the course, you'll be equipped to advance your career or to progress onto a related honours degree at UWE Bristol.

 - Tariff points: 64